-Beyond your workers’ compensation claim, you may be able to recover additional financial relief through a third-party liability claim (brought against someone or some entity that is not your employer) and/or Social Security Disability benefits if your injury leaves you unable to work for a year or longer.
+Beyond your workers’ compensation claim, you may be able to recover additional financial relief through a third-party liability claim (brought against someone or some entity that is not your employer) if your injury leaves you unable to work for a year or longer.
 These sources of compensation are completely separate from your workers’ comp claim and should not affect the disability payments you may receive through workers’ compensation.

 We are passionate about helping injured workers recover all compensation and benefits available to them.
 Let us hear your story and explain what we can do.
 Call 800-349-7981 or inquire through our website.